July 24, 2024 companion plants for alyssum

 Why Petunias?

-Petunias and alyssum together can create a stunning display.
-Petunias are easy to grow and their wide range of colors complement alyssum beautifully.
+Petunias and alyssum together create a fantastic display.
+Petunias are easy to grow and have such a range or colors that go beautiful with alyssum.

 Growing Petunias